Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Any data transferred to or from a site using HTTP can be easily accessed and attacked.
 With HyperText Transfer Protocol Secure (HTTPS) sites, the data is encrypted and authenticated before being transmitted or received.

 When a site is hacked using third-party code, every bit of bad code needs to be removed.
-WordPress’s core code is rarely hacked, meaning there is little to worry about with WordPress.com;
+WordPress’s core code is rarely hacked, meaning there is little to worry about with WordPress.com.
+However, themes and plugins are, making WordPress.org sites susceptible to attack if they’re not regularly updated.

-however, themes and plugins are, making WordPress.org sites susceptible to attack if they are not regularly updated.
-To ensure your code stays safe, you will need to update themes, plugins, and WP versions when prompted by WordPress.
+To ensure your code stays safe, you’ll need to update themes, plugins and WP versions when prompted by WordPress.
 Wix security is designed for ease of use.
 There’s no need to worry about remembering to update your site.

 If neither is your cup of tea, there are other website builders out there like Weebly, Squarespace, Hubspot and more.